wolfwfr/vimatrix.nvim/README.md

 I have tested and attempted to optimize Vimatrix.nvim for CPU and memory usage.

-I have found no memory-leaks and, unless you start stacking Vimatrix windows in multiple neovim instances, I found the CPU usage to be unobtrusive, given its activity.
+I have found no memory-leaks and, unless you start stacking Vimatrix windows in multiple neovim instances, I found the CPU usage to be unobtrusive.

 On my system (ryzen 7 7840U) I see a ~5-7% overall CPU usage increase when running the recommended settings for matrix reproduction on a 1440p monitor with